A jelly good time.

 • Do I have to sign a waiver or release?

 We’re not lawyers.
 If you are, and you get hurt, just remind yourself that you were playing voluntarily and at your own risk.
+More seriously, though: no one else in the group is responsible for your safety.
+You assume any and all risks by attending an event, and agree to hold club organizers harmless against any and all damages that may arise.

 Ready to kick it up a notch?